Sara-Yunus/Clustering-Crime-Data/ReadMe.md

 ## Process Overview

 First I used KMeans Algorithm on my dataset
-* calculated its silhouette score
+* Calculated its silhouette score
-* visulaise Elbow plot to find the optimal value of k
+* Visulaised Elbow plot to find the optimal value of k
-* visualised the clusters obtained using KMeans.
+* Visualised the clusters obtained using KMeans.

 Then I used DBSCAN ALgorithm with eps=0.2 and min_samples=6
-* calculated its silhouette score
+* Calculated its silhouette score
-* visualised the obtained clusters for the aforementioned values
+* Visualised the obtained clusters for the aforementioned values
-* found optimal values for DBSCAN paraemters eps and min_samples
+* Found optimal values for DBSCAN paraemters eps and min_samples
-* plotted sorted k-dist graph.
+* Plotted sorted k-dist graph.

 ## Comparative Overview